- Land use

 In addition to public feedback, the updated OCP will align with the other plans and policies that have been adopted or are currently under development.
 This includes, but is not limited to the:

 A more comprehensive list of documents can be found in Appendix C of the Community Profile.
 The review of our OCP may identify new priorities that require us to update current policy.
-Until that time existing policies guiding our community will remain in effect.
+Until that time existing policies remain in effect.

 What is the OCP Advisory Working Group?